The Most Affordable Ski Resorts in California

 Donner Ski Ranch is another historic and affordable ski area in the Lake Tahoe region.
 Located atop the historic Donner Summit, this family-owned resort has 8 lifts that serve 505 acres of skiable terrain.
 Over half of its terrain is geared towards beginners and intermediates, making it a stellar pick for families or California locals just getting started.
 Nevertheless, advanced skiers can still find worthwhile terrain on the backside and high mountain areas.
 Donner Ski Ranch is also relatively uncrowded compared to the larger Lake Tahoe ski resorts.

-Lift tickets start at $109 for a full day and $89 for a half day.
+Lift tickets are as low as $119 for a full day or $99 for a half day.
+Discounts are available for children and senior citizens.
 A full rental kit, including boots, skis/board, helmet, and poles are just $55.
 During the week, the mountain has Old School Days, in which Tuesday, Wednesday, and Thursday tickets are just $69 and rentals are $30.

 »View Donner Ski Ranch Lodging Options